Neven Point Wind Farm

 Project Background

-GreenPower acquired the project in June 2022 and, following further assessment work, reduced the 8-turbine proposal to a 6-turbine design.
-A public exhibition was held in August 2022 to gather community feedback to help shape and inform the design.
+GreenPower acquired the project in June 2022 and, following further assessment work, reduced the 8-turbine proposal to a now 5-turbine proposal.

 Previous project information available here: